datascienceworld-kan/vinagent-docs/docs/get_started/streaming.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/datascienceworld-kan/vinagent-docs/blob/main/docs/tutorials/get_started/streaming.ipynb)

+## Install libraries

 ```python
 %pip install vinagent
 ```

+## Streaming
 In addition to synchronous and asynchronous invocation, `Vinagent` also supports streaming invocation.
 This means that the response is generated in real-time on token-by-token basis, allowing for a more interactive and responsive experience.
-To use streaming, simply use `agent.stream`:
+To use streaming, simply use `agent.stream`.

+Setup environment variables:

 ```python
 %%writefile .env